JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 And to the sound of gunfire, the CERN recommendation letter materialized into an actual future: I would be going to work at CERN for the whole of 2022.

 I didn't realize it at the time, since I did not give myself the time to write, think or give my thoughts and self-analysis a more concrete shape that I could work with.
-It was when went out of my way to finish the semester early and christmas came.
+It was when I went out of my way to finish the semester early and christmas came.
 With it also the 2-week vacation from work.
 And the activity of ITÜK was frozen, since everyone was preparing from exams (that I had done ahead of time) and there were close to no student events.

 Overnight most of my commitments were wiped, the to-do list was blank.
 I had been given back all the time I had took from myself.